lynckia/licode/doc/client_api.md

 ## Update the spec of a stream

-It updates the audio and video maximum bandwidth for a publisher.
+It updates the audio and video maximum bandwidth for a publisher or a subscriber (it will affect other subscribers when Simulcast is not used).

 It can also be used in remote streams to toggle `slideShowMode`